 Just a short walk from the station is the Ueno park and Ueno Zoo.
 We walked to the Ueno park which is just a short 15 minute walk.
 The park is lovely, full of trees with colourful autumn leaves.
 Lots of people brought their family and kids there too.
 It's my first feel of the autumn season.
 All the different colours of green, yellow and red leaves makes a great autumn feel.

 The zoo nearby is also one of the attractions there famous with the pandas.
 As we had an appointment with my aunt, we didn't manage to cover all the area in the huge park.
 We rushed back to the station to meet my aunt at Shimbashi station getting out at Karasumori exit.
 We went to aunt's house to get her bicycles to cycle around Tokyo town.
-My cycling skills are not that good and if at that time in Tokyo you saw someone screeching a yellow bike in a crowded area, perhaps that's me.
+My cycling skills were not that good and if at that time in Tokyo you saw someone screeching a yellow bike in a crowded area, perhaps that's me.
 We cycled to a temple nearby and then to Tokyo tower.

 The Tokyo tower, it feels to me, have some similarity to Eiffel Tower in Paris.
 If you buy a keychain or souvenirs replica of the Tokyo tower, it would probably get mistaken for the Eiffel Tower.
 Didn't buy any though.
 At the building below the tower, the ground floor is filled with souvernirs and the second floor is mostly for food and games.